ocbe-uio/BayesMallows/README.md

 To install the current development version of the package, you should clone or download this repository, and then open `BayesMallows.Rproj` in RStudio and click **Build** and then **Install and Restart** on the top menu.
+If you have trouble, please send me an [email](oystein.sorensen@medisin.uio.no) and I will send you a package binary.

 To get started using the package, take a look at the package documentation by running the following commands:

 ``` r